edeleu/Pedestrian-Counting/README.md

 # Pedestrian-Counting

-A deep learning model and image-scraper to count pedestrians from traffic camera images.
-The utilized deep learning model is the Faster R-CNN built upon the ResNet-50 architecture.
+A deep learning pipeline and an image-scraper to count pedestrians from traffic camera images on 511NY.
+The utilized deep learning model is the Faster R-CNN built upon the ResNet-50 architecture, pre-trained on MS-COCO dataset.
 Other deep learning models can easily be swapped in with the utilized GluonCV library.
+This work represents a proof-of-concept, and higher accuracy can be achieved through more rigorous model training and a more specialized, labeled training dataset containing more similar images with labeled pedestrians.

 [Published Paper DOI](https://doi.org/10.1109/URTC54388.2021.9701649)